How big is the camp?

 How do days off work?

-Within a 2-week session, staff members will receive three evenings off (6 hours off) and one 24-hour day off.
+Within a 2-week session, staff members will receive two evenings off (6 hours off) and one 24-hour day off.
 For the evenings off, you are free to leave starting at 5PM, and you must check-in by 11PM.
 There can be absolutely NO alcohol or drug consumption on evenings off–this is a fireable offense.
 At the end of the session, counselors will receive a full 24-hours off.
 Your day off is yours to enjoy, you’ll have earned it!
 You are free to leave camp, visit the Grand Canyon, go tubing on the Salt River, watch movies, or whatever.
 You are required to promptly check in the next day in order to prep for the next round of campers.

 What if I’ve never been to a camp nor worked at one?

 Some of our best counselors have had zero camp experience before Friendly Pines.
 Responsibility, character, and judgment can be far more valuable than previous experience in camp life.

 Staff members must be at least 18 years of age, have some college education, and remain a non-user of tobacco and alcohol during the dates of employment.

 Isn’t Arizona all desert and really hot in the summer?

 Not exactly.
 Arizona is one of the most geographically diverse states in the country.
 Friendly Pines Camp is nestled in the pine trees of the Prescott National Forest.
 At an elevation of 6,300’ , the average high temperature is in the mid to high 80sºF and the average low is 60ºF.
 The air is very dry.
 We do get some rain though!
 In late July, the annual monsoon season arrives with the possibility of thunderstorms everyday!